 If you or a loved one has been injured in a truck driver DUI accident, it is important to speak with a knowledgeable and experienced truck accident attorney to understand all your rights.

-In the state of Michigan, commercial truck drivers may not drive with a blood-alcohol concentration of more than 0.04 percent, half the limit of non-commercial drivers, as established by the regulations.
+In the state of Michigan, commercial truck drivers may not drive with a blood-alcohol concentration of more than 0.04 percent, half the limit of non-commercial drivers, as established by the Federal Motor Carrier Safety Administration regulations.
 Furthermore, truck drivers are prohibited from driving their truck less than four hours from the time that they consumed alcohol.

-When a in which he or she is found to be under the influence of drugs and/or alcohol, they are not always solely liable.
+When a truck driver is involved in an accident in which he or she is found to be under the influence of drugs and/or alcohol, they are not always solely liable.
 In fact, in some circumstances, the driver’s employer, and even a company who has hired them on contract, can be held responsible, as well.

 If a truck driver is found to have violated the conditions of drinking-and-driving rules, they will likely be required to complete drug and alcohol testing.
 This is the case whether they are under suspicion, have been found to be intoxicated after being involved in an accident, or as a condition for returning to work.
 Drug testing often checks for amphetamines, cocaine, phencyclidine (PCP), opiates, and marijuana.

 Penalties are worse for a truck driver refusing to submit to a blood alcohol test after being pulled over under suspicion of DWI.
 Doing so is an automatic DUI guilty plea, as stated in the regulations put out by the FMCSA.